FORTH-ICS-INSPIRE/artemis/docs/autoconfiguration.md

 The workflow to enable auto-configuration via trusted local feeds (over exaBGP) is the following:

 1. First, connect ARTEMIS exabgp container with your local feed, following the steps in [this wiki section](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#receiving-bgp-feed-from-local-routerroute-reflectorbgp-monitor-via-exabgp).
+*Note that only exaBGP monitoring can be current used for auto-configuration.*

 2. Then, you may start with a minimal configuration file as follows: